-This trip is perfect for a long weekend adventure!
+This trip is perfect for a long weekend!

 By the end of the weekend, you’ll have made lasting memories, laughed at inside jokes around the fire, dug deep into life, and formed meaningful friendships.
-It is SO much fun, and you don’t want to miss it!
+You don’t want to miss it!

 frequently asked questions

 Who can come on a this trip?